 James R. Doty was appointed by the Securities and Exchange Commission as the Chairman of the Public Company Accounting Oversight Board in January 2011.

-Mr. Doty was raised in Houston, Texas.
-He earned a B.A. in History from Rice University and was a Rhodes Scholar at Oxford University in England.
-He also received a M.A. in History from Harvard University before getting an L.L.B from Yale Law School.
+Chairman Doty was born in Houston.
+He earned a bachelor's degree in history from Rice University and was a Rhodes Scholar at Oxford University.
+He also received a master's degree in history from Harvard University before getting a Bachelor of Laws from Yale Law School.